I Was Blown Away

-"I Was Blown Away" is a song written by Layng Martine Jr., and recorded by American country music artist Pam Tillis.
-It was released in March 1995 as the fourth single from the album Sweetheart's Dance.
-The song reached #16 on the Billboard Hot Country Singles & Tracks chart.
+"I Was Blown Away" is a song written by Layng Martine Jr. and recorded by American country music artist Pam Tillis.
+It was released in March 1995 as the fourth single from her album Sweetheart's Dance.
+The song reached number 16 on the Billboard Hot Country Singles & Tracks chart.

 Content

 Tillis withdrew the song after receiving letters from families of victims of the 1995 Oklahoma City bombing.

 Critical reception

-An uncredited review in Billboard said that "She sings her heart out, but not even she can hold up this cliché-ridden song."
+An uncredited review in Billboard stated that "she sings her heart out, but not even she can hold up this cliché‑ridden song."